codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-setup.md

 sidebar_label: Setting up
 ---

-Set up the QuickBooks Online Bank Feeds integration to let your SMB customers connect source bank accounts in your application to target accounts QuickBooks Online (QBO).
+Set up the QuickBooks Online Bank Feeds integration to let your SMB customers connect source bank accounts in your application to target accounts in QuickBooks Online (QBO).

 ## Prerequisites